SS William C. Moreland: Salvage

-Turbulent weather prohibited salvors from resuming work on the wreck until 04:00, on 23 October.
-Favorites pumps were set at the 6th, 8th, 14th and 18th hatches, while William C. Morelads own pumps were likewise activated.
-That same day, the wrecking tug J. D. Morrison and lighter Imperial arrived at the site from Port Arthur, Ontario.
+Turbulent weather prohibited resuming work on the wreck until 04:00 on 23 October.
+Favorites pumps were set at the 6th, 8th, 14th and 18th hatches, while William C. Morelands own pumps were likewise activated.
+That same day, the wrecking tug J. D. Morrison and the lighter Imperial arrived at the site from Port Arthur, Ontario.
 However, later that day, after further jettisoning a significant amount of William C. Morelands cargo, another strong storm forced the salvors to seek shelter within the Portage Canal.
 The weather rendered them unable to reach the wreck until 25 October, when efforts to remove her cargo recommenced, and the holes in her hull were patched as well as possible.
 Growing wind once again forced the abandonment of the wreck until about 12:00 the next day, where efforts to remove her cargo continued, but were once again disrupted by heavy weather, again necessitating a retreat into the Portage Canal.
-On 27 October, The Buffalo Commercial of Buffalo, New York, reported that chances of recovering William C. Moreland would "not be very good", if weather continuously forced the wreckers to abandon their efforts.
+On 27 October, The Buffalo Commercial of Buffalo, New York, reported that chances of recovering William C. Moreland would "not be very good" if weather continuously forced the wreckers to abandon their efforts.
 The Collingwood Bulletin of Collingwood, Ontario, reported the wreckers' intention to cut the wreck in two, to salvage her stern and machinery.
-Work on the wreck resumed at around 09:00, on 30 October, and continued until 20:00, when weather again thwarted their efforts.
+Work on the wreck resumed at around 09:00 on 30 October, and continued until 20:00, when weather again thwarted the salvagers' efforts.
 They were able to return to the wreck at approximately 11:00 the following day.
 By 10:00 on 1 November, William C. Morelands hull had been re–floated around the 12th hatch, while her third cargo hold had almost been pumped free of water.
 However, by 16:00, her hull began to twist and break apart, leading to the flooding of the first cargo hold.
-The wind increased again, prompting salvors to abandon her wreck once again.
+The wind increased, prompting salvors to abandon her wreck once again.
 In a report by The Plain Dealer, Hill claimed William C. Morelands wreck was "in bad shape and is not worth saving".